accordproject/markdown-transform/.github/ISSUE_TEMPLATE/custom-issue.md

+---
+name: Custom Issue
+about: For miscellaneous, such as questions, discussions, etc.
+title: ''
+labels: ''
+assignees: ''

+---

 <!--- Provide a general summary of the issue in the Title above -->
 # Discussion 🗣
 <!--- Provide an expanded summary of the issue -->